brunolexander/gmc/README.md

 # How to run

-Docker is required to run the application, please refer to [docker docs](https://docs.docker.com/get-docker/) for instalattion instructions.
+Docker is required to run the application, please refer to [docker docs](https://docs.docker.com/get-docker/) for installation instructions.
 <br>

 1. Clone the repo